xueleichen/PyTorch-Underwater-Image-Enhancement/README.md

     $ python test.py ./checkpoints/model_best_2842.pth.tar ./test_img/
 ### Citation
-If you use this code in your research, please cite the following paper:
+If you use this code in your research, please consider citing the following paper:

     @misc{chen2021underwater,
       title={Underwater Image Enhancement based on Deep Learning and Image Formation Model},